pallets-eco/flask-security/docs/features.rst

 If desired you can require that new users confirm their email address.
 Flask-Security will send an email message to any new users with a confirmation link.
-Upon navigating to the confirmation link, the user will be automatically logged in.
+Upon navigating to the confirmation link, the user's account will be set to 'confirmed'.
+The user can then sign in usually the normal mechanisms.
 There is also view for resending a confirmation link to a given email if the user happens to try to use an expired token or has lost the previous email.
-Confirmation links can be configured to expire after a specified amount of time.
+Confirmation links can be configured to expire after a specified amount of time (default 5 days).

 Password Reset/Recovery